Who regulates property management companies in the UK?

 Are Property Management Companies Regulated?

-Whilst there are several things you should consider before picking the property management company that you want to work with, being aware of their regulators is a good idea.
-That said, you can discuss with the property management company who they work with & what they do to ensure that they operate within the guidelines given by any regulator.
+There are several things you should consider before picking a property management company.
+Learning who their regulators are is a good idea.
+You can discuss with the property management company who they work with and what they do to ensure that they operate within the guidelines given by any regulator.

 The Property Ombudsman deals with all sorts of organisations within the property industry including estate agents, letting agents, and property management companies.
 They have several membership obligations that members must follow & are available for customers to contact should they be unhappy with how a complaint has been dealt with by the company in question.

-Arma is known as an industry leader when it comes to residential property management companies within England and Wales.
-Companies can opt to be registered with them, which means that landlords can feel more confident when selecting a company that has been recommended by ARMA.
-They offer advice on a range of landlord and property-based topics as well as help with running a successful property management company if this is required
+ARMA is a well-known leader in the residential property management industry in England and Wales.
+Companies can choose to register with them, giving landlords peace of mind when choosing a recommended company.
+ARMA provides advice on a variety of landlord and property-related topics, as well as assistance with running a successful property management company if needed.

 Property management companies and resident letting agents can register with ARLA and sign up for a range of property management courses to brush up on their skills and improve their industry knowledge.
-Landlords can opt to use a property management company that has registered with ARLA so they can feel secure knowing their property is managed by a company that is regulated by them.
+As a landlord, you can choose to hire a property management company that is registered with ARLA for added security.
+Knowing your property is managed by a company regulated by ARLA can give you peace of mind.